Jinal1704/Fault-Diagnosis-System-for-Industrial-Machines/setup on the Node-RED (Dashboard).md

       - **Output**: String
       - Click **Done**
 2. **Add a JSON Node**
-   - Drag a  2 json node and connect it to the MQTTs node.
+   - Drag a  2 json nodes and connect it to the MQTTs node.
    - This converts the received MQTT message to a readable format.
 3. **Add a Gauge Node**
    - Drag a `Gauge` node from the Dashboard section.